thingsboard/thingsboard.github.io/docs/pe/edge/getting-started.md

         title: 'Verify that "Edge Dashboard Group" is available in the "Groups" field;'
     6:
         image: /images/pe/edge/getting-started/step-5-item-7-pe.png
-        title: 'Open the "Edge management" section -> "Instances" page on the <b>ThingsBoard Professional Edition</b> server.
+        title: 'Now, open the "Edge management" section -> "Instances" page.
 Click on the "Manage edge dashboard groups" icon of the edge instance to view dashboards that are already assigned to this Edge;'
     7:
         image: /images/pe/edge/getting-started/step-5-item-8-pe.png
         title: 'To assign dashboard groups to the Edge, click on the "+" icon and select "Edge Dashboard Group" from the list, and click "Assign" button.
 This dashboard group will be provisioned to the edge.'